MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/update-or-slipstream-installation.md

 This option is best for running a patched setup on a small number of computers.

-1. Install any prerequisite components for SQL Server 2008 if they are not already installed.
+1. Install any prerequisite components for SQL Server 2008 if they aren't already installed.
 Microsoft Windows Installer 4.5 must be installed.
 You must install the .NET Framework 2.0 SP2 for SQL Server 2008 Express Edition and the .NET Framework 3.5 SP1 for other editions.
-You must download the .NET Framework 3.5 SP1 from the internet and apply the SP1 manually.
+You must download the .NET Framework 3.5 SP1 from the Internet and apply the SP1 manually.

    > [!NOTE]
    >